radianttap/EFI-ASRock-X570-ITX-TB3/README.md

 In order to use this properly, you need to:

-- update SMBIOS stuff with your own, inside config.plist
+- update SMBIOS stuff with your own, inside `config.plist`
 - Open Terminal on your Mac in the root of this repo and then run `sh vault.sh` to sign the build.

-Second step is required or your OC will fail to boot.
+Second step is required or your OC will fail to boot since my EFI has Vaulting enabled.

 ### Note

 Use at your own risk.

-Don’t ask for help here; use appropriate AMD-OSX forums and Discord channels.
+Don’t ask for help here; use appropriate [AMD-OSX](https://amd-osx.com) forums and Discord channels (both are linked there).